What is the Safest Cookware in 2024 (Material & Brands)?

 Most modern nonstick pans are made coatings that can release harmful chemicals if they are over heated or scratched with metal utensils.
 If you choose to use pans with non-stick coatings, then always be sure to use the non-stick pans according to the manufacturer’s guidelines.
 This includes not heating them to higher temperatures than what they are tested for.
 You may also want to hand wash your teflon cookware to make sure it doesn’t get scratched or overheated in the dishwasher.

 There are several types of cookware that are both safe and long-lasting.
 Some types of cookware can last a lifetime or even be handed down to the next generation.
 Ceramic cookware, cast iron cookware, copper cookware, and stainless steel cookware are long-lasting and are less likely to end up in a landfill as opposed to aluminum or nonstick cookware.

 Looking for more holistic health favorites?
 Visit my Amazon storefront for my favorite supplements, snacks, appliances, books, and more!

 There are so many choices available for cookware now.
 Whether you choose a matching set or a hodgepodge of different types, consider what you cook most often and choose your cookware based on that.

 Ultimately, my recommendation is to choose which works best for your budget, but know the pros and cons of each option and then decide what works best for you.
-This post has the most up-to-date information for 2021, and I will update it with any changes or new research that comes out in the future.
+This post has the most up-to-date information for the current year, and I will update it with any changes or new research that comes out in the future.